Turbulence and dust fragility in protoplanetary discs: Data Availability

-Pressure bumps are an effective dust trap \citep{1977MNRAS.180...57W}.
+Pressure bumps are effective dust traps \citep{1977MNRAS.180...57W}.
 The locally high dust concentration enhances the frequency of dust collisions.
-This makes dust fragmentation the dominant limiting mechanism for dust growth.
-Under the assumption that the maximum dust size is determined by fragmentation, we can estimate disc turbulence and dust fragility from other already known disc properties.
+This makes dust fragmentation the dominant limiting mechanism for dust growth around pressure bumps.
+Under the assumption that the maximum dust size is determined by fragmentation around pressure bumps, we can estimate disc turbulence and dust fragility from other already known disc properties.

 The fragmentation-limited maximum dust size can be obtained by equating the relative collision velocity to the fragmentation velocity \vfrag, which is a threshold between constructive and destructive collisions \citep{2012A&A...539A.148B}.